warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

 Flag: `CSCTF{y0u_un-qu4rant1n3d_my_scr1Pt!_0x91a3edff6}`

 We were given a Windows Defender artifact to investigate.
-Pretty straightforward, Windows Defender will encrypt the quarantined files using a hard coded RC4 key and place them into `C:\ProgramData\Microsoft\Windows Defender\Quarantine\ResourceData\`.
+Essentially, Windows Defender encrypts their quarantined files using a hard coded RC4 key and places them into `C:\ProgramData\Microsoft\Windows Defender\Quarantine\ResourceData\`.

 ```
 └─$ tree Quarantine